rtoal/ple/gleam/README.md

 ## About Gleam

-⁤Gleam, created by Louis Pilfold, is a modern, type-safe programming language designed for crafting scalable systems with ease and safety. ⁤⁤Set on the highly concurrent and fault-tolerant Erlang virtual machine, it borrows the reliability of Erlang's ecosystem while offering a familiar and contemporary syntax, emphasizing type safety and functional programming paradigms. ⁤⁤Gleam boasts seamless interoperability with BEAM languages like Erlang and Elixir, allowing developers to leverage the extensive library ecosystem, and it extends its versatility by compiling to JavaScript for browser-based applications.
+⁤Gleam, created by Louis Pilfold, is a modern, type-safe programming language designed for crafting scalable systems with ease and safety. ⁤⁤Set on the Erlang virtual machine, it borrows the reliability of Erlang's ecosystem, implementing a familiar and contemporary syntax and emphasizing type safety and functional programming paradigms. ⁤⁤Gleam boasts seamless interoperability with BEAM languages like Erlang and Elixir, allowing developers to leverage the extensive library ecosystem while introducing new features.
+Additionally, it compiles to JavaScript allowing for browser-based applications.

 ⁤An [interactive language tour](https://tour.gleam.run/) available online covers all aspects of the language, allowing developers to write, compile, and evaluate Gleam code directly in their browsers. ⁤⁤For more information, including documentation, community resources, and learning materials, visit the [official website and documentation page](https://gleam.run/).